-Upon taking control of northern Latvia in the 17th century (see p.
-5 of History and Myth), the Swedes made the Lutheran Church the state church.
-Swedish and German Lutheran clergy strived to make church teachings more accessible to Latvians, establishing schools (see p.
-1 of Learning and Knowledge), translating the Bible into Latvian in 1689, and delivering sermons in Latvian.
+Upon taking control of northern Latvia in the 17th century (see History and Myth), the Swedes made the Lutheran Church the state church.
+Swedish and German Lutheran clergy strived to make church teachings more accessible to Latvians, establishing schools (see Learning and Knowledge), translating the Bible into Latvian in 1689, and delivering sermons in Latvian.